voutilad/virtio_vmmci/README.md

    system...probably `systemd`...start running through the shutdown
    process.

+There _may_ be some variations.
+The Linux vmmci driver calls a kernel helper function that handles orchestrating the shutdown via userspace.
+(The question of how to shutdown a Linux system from kernelspace is quite fascinating to explore.)

 # Seldomly Asked Questions
 Some questions people...mainly myself...have had...

 ## _Isn't just using settimeofday(2) dangerous?_
-Maybe?
-Probably?
-This isn't a userland `settimeofday(2)` call so it might be slightly different.
-I honestly don't know.
+This isn't using the userland `settimeofday(2)` system call and instead using a particular kernel function (`do_settimeofday64` [1]) that appears to be pretty analagous to OpenBSD's kernel's `tc_setclock` function [2] in that it steps the system clock while triggering any alarms or timeouts that would fire.

-Looking at how VirtualBox handles this with their userland guest additions services, they look for large clock drifts where "large" is currently > 30 minutes.
+Also, Looking at how VirtualBox handles this with their userland guest additions services, they look for large clock drifts where "large" is currently > 30 minutes.
 If it's large, it just uses `settimeofday(2)`.
 Otherwise, it tries to use something like `adjtimex(2)` to accelerate the clock up to the correct time.

-See their source for `VBoxServiceTimeSync.cpp` [1].
+See their source for `VBoxServiceTimeSync.cpp` [3].

 ## _Can't you just use OpenNTPD or some other NTP daemon?_
 There are two reasons I'd consider using `virtio_vmmci` versus trying